dantesolis/react-boilerplate/README.md

 - node-static (run it with `static .` and it serves it at `http://127.0.0.1:8080`)
 - jest-cli * (requires a bit more of a setup)

-Get them with `npm install --save-dev packageName`
+Get them with `npm install --save-dev packageName` or `npm install --save packageName`

 ### Usage
 ---